-“I love the way you say someone else should take over when clearly you mean for yourself to be that someone and I've already seen that whoever you have backing you in private clearly isn't going to do it in public.
+“I love the way you say someone else should take over when clearly you mean you should be that someone and I've already seen that whoever you have backing you in private clearly isn't going to do it in public.
 Because you say of fears of retaliation that are completely ridiculous, so it's just you a political opportunist out to get my job.”

-“You keep harping on the fact that I want to be Federation President like it’s a bad thing, believing that you’ll convince the other assembly members of that in the hope that it will deflect attention away from your failings.”
+“You keep harping on the fact I want to be Federation President like it’s a bad thing, believing you’ll convince the other assembly members in the hope it will deflect attention away from your failings.”

-“It’s not a bad thing to want the position it shows that after years of neglect and apathy someone who sees what a privilege it is to be elected to the office of Federation President is willing and even eager to take on the responsibilities of the role.”
+“It’s not a bad thing to want the position it shows after years of neglect and apathy someone who sees what a privilege being elected to the office of Federation President is.
+Willing and even eager to take on the responsibilities of the role.”